What is Open SUNY?

 Do I have to sign on at one particular time? or place?

-Open SUNY is an asynchronous network, which means that students can sign on to their courses through Blackboard Learn at any time of the day or night from any place where they can access the Internet.
+Open SUNY is an asynchronous network, which means that students can sign on to their courses through myMCC (Blackboard Learn) at any time of the day or night from any place where they can access the Internet.
 Students develop their own schedule based on the course expectations set forth by professors and the students own schedule work habits.
 However, courses are semester-based which means there are starting and ending dates for the courses.
 Your fully online course may require you to take proctored exams.